-With seven out of ten organisations believing that their security risk increased in that same year, it’s easy to see how cyber attacks have become such big news.
+With targeted attacks affecting household names, it’s easy to see how cyber attacks have become such big news.
 Add to this the introduction of GDPR, where data breaches can now incur more significant fines, and you have a number of persuasive arguments for upping your security game and tightening your business’s security measures and processes.

 In today’s tech world, developments move at an incredibly fast pace, and cyber-attacks are no different; they’re ever-evolving, increasingly sophisticated, and according to an in-depth report from Cisco Systems, come in many different guises.

 This makes it a particularly difficult task for businesses and developers to keep up with the latest threats and to action solutions.
 But by being aware of some security basics, you’ll be in a stronger position to make the right choices to protect your business.

 Malicious software (malware) – targeted to disrupt, damage or gain access to computer systems, these attacks can leave you at risk of data breaches, and picking up a big bill for repairing damaged systems.